contensis/contensis.github.io/http-src/security/authorization.md

 Authorization: bearer {access_token}
 ```

 Periodically the access token will expire to ensure that if compromised, then any grants are short lived.
-This expiry can be forecast by using the *expires_in* value returned from an authentication response or can be handled by catching a `401 - Unautorized` response.
+This expiry can be forecast by using the *expires_in* value returned from an authentication response or can be handled by catching a `401 - Unauthorized` response.

 ```http
 401 - Unauthorized